Student Spotlight: Susan Neustrom, Ed.D.

 After a six-month break from school, she applied at Argosy University to its doctoral program.
 In November 2010, she graduated with a Doctor of Education in Organizational Leadership.

-Currently, Neustrom is executive director of JUST (Justice, Understanding, Service, and Teaching) of DuPage, a jail ministry in the DuPage County Jail.
+Neustrom spent several years as executive director of JUST (Justice, Understanding, Service, and Teaching) of DuPage, a jail ministry in the DuPage County Jail.
 The nonprofit organization provides education and hope to incarcerated people.

 Neustrom is grateful to College of DuPage for the education she earned and what it has helped her achieve.